Jonah 1- Go Preach!

 Joppa is one of the oldest port cities in the world and has been incorporated into modern day Tel Aviv.

-4 But the LORD sent out a great wind into the sea, and there was a mighty tempest in the sea, so that the ship was like to be broken.
+4 But the I Am sent a great wind on the sea, and there was a mighty storm, so that the ship was likely to be broken up.

-5 Then the mariners were afraid, and cried every man unto his god, and cast forth the wares that were in the ship into the sea, to lighten it of them.
-But Jonah was gone down into the sides of the ship; and he lay, and was fast asleep.
+5 Then the sailors were afraid, and cried every man to his god, and threw out the cargo that was in the ship into the sea, to lighten it.
+But Jonah had gone down into the hold of the ship and lay down and he was fast asleep.

 This was some storm to scare the seasoned sailors so much!
 They did everything in their power to survive and it wasn’t working.
 Yet Jonah is sound asleep.
 He may have been in deep depression, one symptom of which is excessive sleep.
 Running form God is a common cause of such depression.